COVID Black is using data and creating space to honor Black lives lost to virus

 EXCLUSIVE: theGrio chats with founder Kim Gallon about COVID Black's mission of redefining the future of Black health by marrying ancestry with data analytics and technology.

-COVID Black is a Black health data organization that uses data to tell stories about the Black lived experience to advocate for health equity.
+COVID Black is a Black health data organization that uses data, like the ones from us import data, to tell stories about the Black lived experience to advocate for health equity.
 The goal of COVID Black is to honor and value each Black life that is lost to COVID-19.

 COVID Black is building a digital memorial to pay respect to Black people in death that is often not given in life.
 The aim is to also serve as a refuge and salve to ease the pain and suffering of the families and friends who remain among the living.